Tips for saving

 A credit card debt of £1,000 charges 20% interest a year, which will cost £200. £1,000 in a savings account, with a rate of interest at 1.5% would earn £15 of interest in that year.
 So saving, rather than paying the debt, costs you £185 more.

-In the short-term, it could be better to pay off debt if the interest rate is high.
+In the short-term, it would be better to pay off the debt as the interest rate on the loan is higher than that for the savings account.

 Another way of tackling the same credit card debt could be to get a loan that charges you a lower rate of interest.
-If a loan has 10% interest, you’re £100 a year better off, which you could save.
+For example, if a loan has an annual 10% interest rate, this would mean an annual cost of £100 which may be less than you are currently paying.

 You might have everything planned out.
 Then life will throw you a curve ball.
 You may move house, change jobs, get married, have kids, get divorced, take a career break, get made redundant or set up your own business.
 Any of these events could affect your savings.
 Whatever happens, it’s important to review your saving plans to make sure they’re still right for you.

-Our report, Scottish Widows Women and Retirement 2017 shows there’s a widening gap between how much men and women save for retirement.
-Women spend more time and money, than men, looking after children.
-So they save less.
+Evidence shows there's a widening gap between how much men and women save for retirement.
+Traditionally, women have spent more time and money, than men, looking after children.
+So, it may be that they save less.

 |Staying off work to look after your child||Payments to your workplace pension will end, but you can keep paying into a personal pension.|